retailcrm/opencart-module/README.md

 #### Setting product catalog export

-Add to cron:
+Add to cron (replace `/path/to/your/site` with the actual path to your site):

 ```
 * */4 * * * /usr/bin/php /path/to/your/site/system/library/retailcrm/cron/icml.php >> /path/to/your/site/system/storage/logs/cronjob_icml.log 2>&1
 ```

-Your export file should be available by following url
+Your export file should be available by following url:

 ```
 http://youropencartsite.com/retailcrm.xml